 As more users download streaming services and listen to ads or pay for ad-free music, more and more people get used to the presence of this technology.
 You may assume your personal access through an inexpensive digital music subscription service translates into universal use.
 But, just like you could not play your personal CDs in your store, you cannot play your personal playlists from Spotify or Pandora in your business.

-If you are a business owner and you play your streaming playlist in your store, however, you are breaking copyright law.
+If you are a business owner and you play your streaming playlist or station in your store, however, you are breaking copyright law.
 Unless you purchase music licenses or choose a business-focused music streaming company like Cloud Cover Music, as mentioned above, your business remains at risk.

 Streaming Music in Your Business Today

 Business-focused music streaming companies manage licenses from performance rights organizations (PROs), who organize catalogues of music with the artists or copyright holders.
 PROs are what ensure that artists, composers, and performers receive royalties for their work, although much of their business is done through blanket licenses that cover specific uses of the organization’s entire catalogue.

 - Soundtrack Your Brand

 - Sound Machine